 While the Aloha State is one of the priciest places to visit in the U.S., it’s possible to plan a trip there without completely breaking the bank.
 And every American really should try to visit the 50th state at least once.
 Here are tips to maximize your dollar for a spring or summertime visit when the weather is perfect and the island breezes are blowing.

 Pick the right gateway

 Oahu—and its Daniel K. Inouye International Airport—is typically the cheapest of Hawaii’s major airports for a long-haul flight from the mainland.
 Even if you intend to spend most or all of your time on Maui, Kauai or other islands, it may be more cost-effective to fly round trip to Honolulu, and then book cheap, puddle-jumper flights to your other island destinations. .
 Low-cost carrier Southwest just launched flights to the Hawaiian Islands as well as inter-island routes.
 This additional competition is helping to bring down the cost of airfare to the islands across all airlines.
-Search for low-cost airfare using NEA Vacations.
+Search for low-cost airfare using NEA Travel.

 Oahu is Hawaii’s third-biggest island, but it’s probably most famous for its starring role in TV shows and movies such as “Hawaii Five-0,” “Lost” and “50 First Dates.”
 The island offers a more urban resort experience in the bustling city of Honolulu and a more mellow scene in surf towns along its North Shore.

 A popular spot for honeymooners, Maui balances its highly developed coastline with pristine nature spots, such as the sacred Iao Valley and Mount Haleakala, whose summit is 10,023 feet high.